 When it comes to 100GE, I now believe in the Hippocratic Oath: First do no harm.

 I believe that much of the testing and cleaning performed that day did more harm than good.
 I think we broke that circuit at least twice and broke an adjacent 100GE circuit briefly once.
 I don’t think we ever had much chance of fixing anything because the trouble was not where we were looking.

 I believe somebody in another group found a problem left over from the fiber break the previous day.
 They were working on it when the circuit would not come up for 30 minutes.
 They fixed whatever the problem was and it never dropped again.

 If you have an alternative explanation, please send it in, and we can discuss it in a later column.

 When I was at my truck that Christmas day, an elderly couple pulled up and rolled down the window.
 “Thank you for sacrificing your Christmas to help us,” the smartly dressed silver-haired gentleman said to me.

-Because we are onsite, we get to hear the gratitude that the NOC people don’t get to hear.
+Because we are on-site, we get to hear the gratitude that the NOC people don’t get to hear.
 I wanted to share this shout out because a lot of people sacrificed their Christmas that day.
-In fact, this was the fifth Christmas callout in a row for one NOC Tech who I must thank for his/her help.
+In fact, this was the fifth Christmas callout in a row for one NOC Tech who I must thank for their help.

 Heroes are made by the paths they choose, not the powers they are graced with.
 (Brodi Ashton, Everneath)